 I haven’t read all the Bishnoi 29 rules until after I visited Bishnoi village.
 Reading Rule #24 which states that they should not partake of opium, I am now confused why an opium ceremony is a norm for Bishnoi people.
 Opium is prohibited in India but Bishnois have special permission to grow them for religious purposes.
 In fact, as told by our guide, disputes are sometimes resolved over an opium ceremony.

 Anyway, we were invited into a Bishnoi home to witness how they traditionally prepare opium.
-They showed us a pre-prepared cube of sugar, which, as our guide explained, contains a very small quantity of opium.
-A small piece of the cube is pounded in a pot, water is added then the mixture filtered several times with a sieve.
+A Bishnoi showed us a pre-prepared cube of sugar.
+Our guide explained that the cube contains a very small quantity of opium.
+He pounded a small piece of the cube in a pot, added water then filtered the mixture several times with a sieve.
 A chant was uttered while the mixture is filtered.

 Our host offered us a mouthful of the liquid by pouring it in his cupped hands and drinking from it.
 He clarified that we can refuse the drink without him being offended.
-Considering his gesture as an act of hospitality and justifying at the back of my mind that a small dosage of opium taken once wouldn’t harm me, I happily sipped the prohibited substance.
+I considered his gesture as an act of hospitality and justified at the back of my mind that a small dosage of opium taken once wouldn’t harm me.
+Hence, I happily sipped the prohibited substance.